Using PlanetScale and TypeORM to build a Node.js REST API

 npx typeorm init --name node-typeorm-planetscale --database mysql

-Create the task's model
+Create the task's entity

 Rename the file src/entity/User.ts